Tips for Your First Magic: The Gathering Prerelease – Modern Horizons Edition

 During the Event

 Now is the moment this has all been building up to.
 The event organizers will hand everyone three (3) booster packs for draft or six (6) booster packs for sealed.
 The Organizers will let you know to start.
 You’ll have 50 minutes to assemble a 40 card deck from the booster packs and any basic lands you need.
-Usual breakdown is 17 lands 23 spells.
+The usual breakdown is 17 lands 23 spells.

 Once building is over, you’ll begin matches.
 There will usually be around 3 rounds, but some stores run more.
 Each match is a best of 3, allowing you to sideboard in ANY card you got in your packs.
 You’ll get packs as rewards for win record!
 So the better your record, the more you’ll get.